P233/emmet2-mode/README.md

 #### At rules

-Use two or three unique letters to do an incremental narrowing search for CSS at-rules.
-The first character must be `@`.
-SCSS at-rules are also supported.
+To perform an incremental narrowing search for CSS at-rules, use two or three distinct letters, with the first character being `@`.
+In addition, SCSS at-rules are also supported.

 ```
-@cs => @charset
+@Cs => @charset
 @kf => @keyframes
 @md => @media